GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 For more on patient assistance programs (including income thresholds and application tips), see our complete guide to patient assistance programs.

-Compounded GLP-1 medications have become a major market in their own right, driven by the enormous price gap between brand drugs and compounded alternatives.
-But this space is complicated, legally evolving, and carries real risks worth understanding.
+Compounded GLP-1 medications have become a major market driven by the price gap between brand drugs and alternatives.
+But this space is complicated, legally evolving, and carries real risks.

 What Are Compounding Pharmacies?